elihoole/elihoole.github.io/_posts/2024-06-23-subverting-ramachandra-myths.md

 ## Ramachandra delinks Islamic terror from Islam

-Since Ramachandra readily blames some theologically motivated actions of Christians and Zionists for the Israel-Palestine conflict, I suggested that a holistic understanding must also consider the theologically motivated actions of Arab Muslims.
+In response to Ramachandra readily faulting the theologically motivated actions of Christians and Zionists for the Israel-Palestine conflict, I suggested that a holistic understanding must also consider the theologically motivated actions of Arab Muslims.
 This should be an obvious point.
 But Ramachandra has a long and unfortunate intellectual history of falsehood on the topic of Islamic terrorism.
 For instance, in the "Myths of Terrorism" chapter in Subverting Global Myths, Ramachandra writes:

 > “The American taxpayer was also funding the vigorous program of Islamization by Pakistani Islamists among the millions of refugees in Peshawar and the tribal trust territories.
 Pamphlets with Quranic texts were distributed in the madrasas (religious schools), reviving the interpretation of jihad as holy war against the enemies of Islam, an idea that had largely lain dormant for centuries.”[^18]